Do You Have to Report a Car Accident in Oregon?

 First, you need to file a car accident report because Oregon state law requires you to do so within 72 hours of the car accident.
 If you fail to report a qualifying car accident to the Oregon DMV, you could lose your driver’s license for one year, making it difficult, if not impossible, for you to get to work and run errands.

 Additionally, filing a car accident report will help you lay the foundation for any insurance claim you make for compensation.
 If you decide to file a personal injury lawsuit, filing an accident report can also help your claim.
-When you begin submitting an insurance claim or a personal injury lawsuit, you or your attorney will need to obtain the official police report and the report you made to the DMV.
+When you begin submitting an insurance claim or a personal injury lawsuit, you or your injury attorney in Portland will need to obtain the official police report and the report you made to the DMV.

 What If Both Drivers Agree Not to File a Report?